Seals and sunsets: The best things to do in Alonissos, Greece

 Have a day at the beach

-Patitiri has a small beach on the edge of the harbour, far enough away from the ferries that it stays clear.
-It’s a narrow pebbly stretch with calm, sheltered waters, which was my go-to spot for a morning swim.
-There are no sunbeds but you get some shade from pine trees later in the day, and there are bars and restaurants behind for a post-dip drink.
+Patitiri has a small beach on the edge of the harbour, far enough away from the ferries that the water stays clear.
+It’s a narrow pebbly stretch with calm, sheltered waters, which was my regular morning swim spot.
+There are no sunbeds but you get shade from the pine trees later in the day, and there are bars and restaurants behind for a post-dip drink.

 Chrisi Milia is one of Alonissos’ sandiest beaches with shallow waters, making it popular with families – it’s probably the island’s busiest beach.
 There are sunbeds and watersports available, and a taverna on a hill overlooking the beach (4km north of Patitiri).